By: Maralee McKee, Manners Mentor

 Today’s reality is that one out of three children in the United States will no longer be living with their biological father before they reach the age of 18.
 Ninety-four percent of those children will be living with their biological mother and a stepfather.
 (PSC Research Report, 2001)

-For those children (like me) growing up with a much-loved stepdad, Father’s Day can cause the biological parents, stepparents, and children to have feelings ranging from disloyalty, envy, and even sadness.
-For the children, they can feel that by spending the day with one parent, they’re ignoring or making the other parent sad.
+For those children (like me) growing up with a much-loved stepdad, Father’s Day can cause the biological parents, stepparents, and children to have feelings ranging from joy, disloyalty, envy, and even sadness.
+For the children, they can feel that by spending the day with one dad, they’re ignoring or making the other father sad.
 But it shouldn’t feel that way, and it doesn’t ever have to!

 With preplanning and determination among the adults to put aside any differences (if there are any) for the benefit of the children, Father’s Day can strengthen the children’s bonds with both their stepfather and their biological father.